 - Speak with a confidential resource about your options, on or off campus.
 See page 11 for a list of Northwestern confidential resources. - Seek medical attention to treat any injuries, test for sexually transmitted infections, obtain emergency contraception (if needed), and/or perform a rape evidence collection procedure.
 A medical forensic exam can be performed up to seven days after an incident but is most effective if performed sooner.
 See page 13 for contact information. - Contact the police to file a report.
-See page 13 for contact information. - Contact the Office of Equity to report the incident to Northwestern.
+See page 13 for contact information. - Contact the Title IX Coordinator or a Deputy Title IX Coordinator to report the incident to Northwestern, request any supportive measures, and explore resolution options (investigation, educational response, or restorative resolution).
 See page 12 for contact information. - Preserve any physical evidence you have in case you decide to report the incident at a later date.